Budd Company: Rail Diesel Car

 In 1949, Budd introduced the Rail Diesel Car (RDC), a stainless steel self-propelled "train in one car" which expanded rail service on lightly populated railway lines and provided an adaptable car for suburban service.
-More than 300 RDCs were built, and some are still in service in Canada, the United States, Australia, Cuba, and Saudi Arabia.
-Similar but shorter cars were built under license by Mafersa in Brazil using the Budd Pioneer construction methods first used in 1956 on some of the later commuter cars, such as the Milwaukee Road gallery cars that operated out of Chicago and electric multiple unit (EMU) high-speed cars that operated between Washington, D.C. and New York City.
+More than 300 RDCs were built, and some are still in service in Canada, the United States, Cuba, and Saudi Arabia.
+Similar but shorter cars were built under license by Mafersa in Brazil using the Budd Pioneer construction methods first used in 1956 on some of the later commuter cars, such as the Milwaukee Road gallery cars that operated out of Chicago and electric multiple unit (EMU) high-speed cars that operated between Washington, D.C., and New York City.
 The final few RDC cars were built by Canadian Car & Foundry under license from Budd.

 Electric multiple units

 In the late 1950s, Budd built the prototype Pioneer III.
 When re-designed and outfitted with electrical propulsion and end cabs as EMU coaches, six were purchased by the Pennsylvania Railroad for medium-distance use in its electrified territory.
 In 1963, they became known as Silverliner I cars when their use was supplemented by the Silverliner II, which used an improved Pioneer III body.
 They were placed into Philadelphia-area commuter rail service on the PRR and Reading Company lines.

-Budd was contracted in 1966 by the PRR and the U.S. Department of Commerce's Office of High-Speed Ground Transportation (prior to the establishment of USDOT) to build the original Metroliner multiple unit cars for luxury high-speed service on the northeast corridor.
+Budd was contracted in 1966 by the PRR and the U.S. Department of Commerce's Office of High-Speed Ground Transportation (prior to the establishment of USDOT) to build the original Metroliner multiple unit cars for luxury high-speed service on the Northeast Corridor.
 The 50 original cars were delivered in 1967–69.
 An additional 11 coaches were built for SEPTA but were not put into service until 1972 by Amtrak.
 The Metroliners have been either retired, rebuilt into coaches without the cabs, or de-powered and used as cab cars.